 This fellowship consists of one to two calendar years of training; Fellows start on or around March 1 each year.
 The length of the proposed training (1 or 2 years) must be scientifically justified as essential for a successful fellowship.
 At the beginning of the training year, the Fellow will work with the Research Mentor and REC Leadership to develop an individualized training plan that balances taking advantage of the rich training and professional development opportunities with conducting clinical and basic science research in AD and ADRD.
 An example Training Plan can be found in Appendix B.

 Each Fellow is expected to actively participate in research during their training tenure with the Fellowship.
 Fellows work collaboratively with their Research mentor to: a) identify or develop meaningful clinical research projects that address key areas within AD and ADRD research b) identify roles on ongoing clinical research projects (including the numerous ongoing projects available at the Stanford ADRC) that may foster the advanced development of both clinical and research skills; and c) participate in the development and submission of empirical manuscripts, grants and other scholarly projects focused on the AD and ADRD.

+Applicants are strongly encouraged to consider the use of existing data and biospecimen resources within the Stanford ADRC as well as data of the National Alzheimer’s Coordinating Center when designing their clinical research projects.
 Fellows are expected to complete a meaningful research project during their Fellowship, and to consistently show clear markers of their research productivity.
-Key markers of productivity may include a) the development of a grant proposal; b) generating an article and submitting it for publication; and c) presentation of this project at a professional meeting, or some other marker of productivity.
+Key markers of productivity may include a) the development of a grant proposal; b) generating scientific manuscript and submitting it for publication; and c) presentation of this project at a professional meeting, or some other marker of productivity.

 Other Educational Opportunities for Research Fellows